Why choose us?

 - Not mediating as you really dislike the other party.

-- You don’t want to remain in the exact same room as the other individual (you can do shuttle bus mediation).
+- You don’t want to remain in the same room as the other individual (you can do shuttle and online mediation).

 - Decreasing mediation as you can not get childcare organised (you would have to get childcare arranged to go to court).

-- Stating conditions on the mediation taking place. ie only mediating if the other celebration will agree to something ahead of time.
+- Stating conditions on the mediation taking place. ie only mediating if the other party will agree to something ahead of time.

 The message from the family courts is that mediation ought to be tried and entered into in good faith, unless an accredited household arbitrator thinks it is not suitable or one of the 15 exemptions uses.